atelier-cartographique/metrolab/docs/legend.md

 =======

 The legend widget is used :
--1- as a legend for the current visible map
+- 1 as a legend for the current visible map
--2- as a tool box for organizing the current visible map
+- 2 as a tool box for organizing the current visible map

-The legend widget appear on right of the screen
+The legend widget is organized per layers, and appear on the right of the screen.

-If the map belong to the user, map infos can always be edited and saved.

 # 1- Legend & informations of the visible map